-Text of the article Guidelines 11(2) The coordinator may suspend implementation of the action, or any part The implementation of the action may become temporarily impossible or undesirable due to thereof, if exceptional circumstances, notably of force majeure, make such implementation excessively difficult or dangerous.
-The coordinator shall inform the contracting authority without delay, stating the nature, probable duration and foreseeable effects of the suspension. exceptional circumstances, most notably of force majeure.
+Text of the article Guidelines implementation of the action, or any part thereof, The implementation of the action may become temporarily impossible or undesirable due to exceptional circumstances, most notably of force majeure.

+difficult or dangerous.
+The coordinator shall inform the contracting authority without delay, stating the nature, probable duration and foreseeable effects of the suspension.

 In order to qualify as exceptional the event or situation in question must not be part of or be attributable to the usual risks accompanying the beneficiaries' activities.
 What is considered as exceptional circumstances depends on a case by case assessment: however, it is likely that the vast majority of cases qualifying as exceptional circumstances according to Article 11(2) fall within the broader concept of force majeure.
 A definition of force majeure is provided in Article 11(8).

 Under exceptional / force majeure circumstances, the coordinator is entitled to suspend the implementation of the action or parts thereof unilaterally.
 The suspension of the implementation of the action implies that the beneficiaries stop carrying out the action for a specific period of time.
 During the suspension period the beneficiaries may only request the reimbursement of the minimum costs necessary for a possible resumption of the action.
 The coordinator and the contracting authority must agree in writing on such costs, including the reimbursement of legal commitments entered into for implementing the contract before the notification of the suspension was received that the beneficiaries cannot reasonably suspend, reallocate or terminate on legal grounds.
 This is without prejudice to any amendments to the contract that may be necessary to adapt the action to the new implementing conditions, including, if possible, the extension of the implementation period.
-The coordinator must inform the contracting authority as soon as possible without unjustified delays in case it intends to suspend the